-Naomi is a senior lecturer in physical geography at Sheffield Hallam University.
+Naomi is an Associate Professor of Geography and Environmental Education at Sheffield Hallam University.
 Naomi enjoys teaching students about, and in, the environment, and working with students to support them to succeed.
 Naomi’s research focuses on geography pedagogies in higher education (particularly around assessment and engagement, digital technologies, and outdoor and experiential learning) and environmental change.
 As well as being an academic Naomi is an outdoor learning practitioner and has successfully integrated applied outdoor learning opportunities into the modules and courses she teaches on at Sheffield Hallam.

 Ruth is an Associate Professor in Pedagogy in Higher Education at the University of Chester.
 Ruth has taught human geography at the University of Chester since 2009.
 She is a Senior Fellow of the Higher Education Academy and in 2017 became a National Teaching Fellow.
 In 2016, she also joined Healey HE Consultants.
 Her wide range of pedagogic research interests include teaching for social transformations, debates, ethics, and students as partners.
 Ruth is on the Editorial Board of the Journal of Geography in Higher Education and is one of the inaugural Co-Editors of the International Journal for Students as Partners.